openebs/openebs/k8s/demo/crunchy-postgres/README.md

 openebs-provisioner-4230626287-t8pn9                             1/1       Running   0          3h
 ```

-## Deploy the Crunchy-Postgres Statefulset with OpenEBS storage
+## Deploy the Crunchy-Postgres StatefulSet with OpenEBS Storage

-The Statefulset specification JSONs are available at OpenEBS/k8s/demo/crunchy-postgres.
+The StatefulSet specification JSONs are available at OpenEBS/k8s/demo/crunchy-postgres.

-The number of replicas in the Statefulset can be modified in the *set.json* file.
+The number of replicas in the StatefulSet can be modified in the *set.json* file.
 This example uses 2 replicas,
 which includes one master and one slave.
 The Postgres pods are configured as primary/master or as replica/slave by
 a startup script which decides the role based on ordinality assigned to the pod.